 Tiki wall hanger or tiki on a stand.
 Are you looking for a contemporary Maori gift?
-The artworks are crafted from plantation grown gaboon using laser technology.
+These Maori artworks are crafted from plantation grown gaboon using laser technology.
 And all the artworks are hand assembled.
-This piece of art boasts super fine detail, paua inlay and comes complete with wall mount, related story and protective box.
+This piece of art boasts super fine detail, paua inlay.
+And it comes complete with wall mount, related story and protective box.

 - size tiki wall hanger:

 Buy your tiki wall hanger or tiki on a stand from Aotearoa.co.nz.